top of page

 For the Filling

-In a large bowl, whisk together the flour, curry powder, sugar, salt, baking powder, turmeric, and allspice.
-Add the butter and shortening, and work into the flour using your fingers until the mixture is crumbly and resembles the consistency of fine meal, about 2 minutes.
-Add the ice water, 1/4 cup at a time, and knead with your hands for about 3 minutes until the dough comes together and is smooth and uniform.
-Shape the dough into a ball; wrap in plastic wrap, and allow it to chill in the refrigerator for at least 1 hour or up to 3 days.
+In a large bowl, whisk together flour, curry powder, sugar, salt, baking powder, turmeric, and garam masala.
+Add the butter, shortening and work into the flour using your fingers until the mixture is crumbly and resembles the consistency of fine meal, about 2 min.
+Add the ice water, 1/4 cup at a time, and knead with your hands for about 3 min until the dough comes together and is smooth and uniform.
+Shape the dough into a ball; wrap in plastic wrap, and allow it to chill in the refrigerator for at least 1 hour.

-In a large skillet, over medium heat, add vegetable oil, onion, garlic, and ginger; sauté until onion is soft and translucent, about 3 minutes.
+In a large skillet, over medium heat, add vegetable oil, onion, green chilli, ginger garlic; sauté until onion is soft and translucent, about 3 minutes.
 Next add the kheema; using the back of a large metal spoon, break into smaller bits.
 Season with salt and pepper.
-Add the water, ketchup, and Scotch bonnet.
-Cook, stirring frequently, until all water is evaporated, about 10 minutes.
-Stir in torn bread and scallion.
-Remove from heat.
+Add the water, ketchup and cook, stirring frequently, until all water is evaporated, about 10 minutes.
+Stir in torn bread and remove from heat.
 Tilt pan slightly to let excess oil accumulate.
-Discard accumulated oil; let beef mixture cool, about 10 minutes.
+Discard accumulated oil; let mixture cool, about 10 minutes.

 Preheat oven to 375°F. Line 2 large rimmed baking sheets with parchment paper.
 Remove the dough from the refrigerator, and transfer to a lightly floured work surface.
 Using a serrated knife or a bench scraper, cut the dough in half; then cut each half into 6 equal portions.
 Shape each portion into a small ball; using a floured rolling pin, roll each ball into a round about 5 1/2 inches in diameter and 1/8-inch thick.
 Place rounds on prepared baking sheets.